philipashlock/whisper.wasm/README.md

-# Whisper WASM
+# Whisper.wasm

-WebAssembly bindings for OpenAI Whisper speech recognition.
+A TypeScript wrapper for [whisper.cpp](https://github.com/ggerganov/whisper.cpp) that brings OpenAI's Whisper speech recognition to the browser and Node.js using WebAssembly.

 ## Features

-- 🎤 High-quality speech recognition using OpenAI Whisper
+- 🎤 **High-quality speech recognition** using OpenAI Whisper models
-- ⚡ WebAssembly for fast performance in browsers
+- ⚡ **WebAssembly performance** - runs directly in the browser
-- 🌍 Multi-language support with auto-detection
+- 🌍 **Multi-language support** with automatic language detection
-- 🔄 Translation capabilities
+- 🔄 **Translation capabilities** - translate speech to English
-- 📱 Works in modern browsers and Node.js
+- 📱 **Cross-platform** - works in browsers and Node.js
-- 🧠 Support for different Whisper model sizes
+- 🧠 **Multiple model sizes** - from tiny to large models
+- 🎯 **Streaming transcription** - real-time audio processing
+- 📦 **Zero dependencies** - no external libraries required

 ## Installation